travelsonic/Dance-Dance-Revolution-Studio/DESIGN/Complete Design Overview.md

 Also, fuck Java's lack of unsigned integer types.

-Also also fuck C#'s array size being limited to ~2GB files, making reading huge files w/o using a file stream impossible (which is by design).
+Also also fuck C#'s array size being limited to ~2GB files, making reading larger files w/o using a file stream impossible (which is by design).

 [Back to Top](#table-of-contents)